ajs17/memills/content/people/mills-edward-hallock-1819-family/assets/images/1897-01-14-The-Sentinel-Hempstead-NY-p2.md

 ...

 MILLS—EASTMAN—At the bride’s residence in Brookton, Tompkins county, N. Y., Dec.
-30th, 1896, by the Rev. W. A. House, Mr. E. Hl Mills, formerly of Hempstead, and Mrs Hannah Eastman, both of Brookton.
+30th, 1896, by the Rev. W. A. House, Mr. E. H. Mills, formerly of Hempstead, and Mrs Hannah Eastman, both of Brookton.